PrioritySoftware/PrioritySoftware.github.io/_sdk/Introduction.md

 Please note that the SDK is technical in nature and does not go into licensing requirements that may be necessary for working with some features.
 The customer / partner is responsible for ensuring they have the necessary licensing to work with these features.

+{% if site.output == "web" %}
+A PDF version is available here.
+It is regenerated periodically based on the contents of this website.
+{% endif %}